LAPO Annual Development Forum 2016

 The Honourable Minister of Agriculture and Rural Development, Chief Audu Ogbeh shall be Special Guest of Honour.
 Development partners, policymakers, academia, and leading civil society organizations shall make meaningful contributions with inputs from key sectors of the economy.
 Development partners, policymakers, academia, and leading civil society organizations shall make meaningful contributions with inputs from key sectors of the economy.

 The main objectives of the 23rd Annual LAPO Annual Development Forum are:

 - Increase knowledge on food security and sustainable agriculture in Nigeria

 - Provide farmers and agro-business owners with access to funding opportunities

-- Provide opportunities for entrepreneurs, development partners, academia, policy makers and all relevant stakeholders to interact on a sustainable agriculture in Nigeria.
+- Provide opportunities for entrepreneurs, development partners, academia, policymakers and all relevant stakeholders to interact on sustainable agriculture in Nigeria.